tilburgsciencehub/website/content/topics/Computer-Setup/develop-coding-skills/coding-practices/parallel-computing.md

 However, overhead makes this less in practice.
 Overhead involves things such as starting the sub-processes and copying the data over to those processes, and communicating back and collecting the results.
 Therefore, in reality, this maximum time-saving is not likely to be reached.

-You can determine the number of available corese, i.e. the number of computations that can be executed at the same time, with the `detectCores()` function.
+You can determine the number of available cores, i.e. the number of computations that can be executed at the same time, with the `detectCores()` function.

 {{% codeblock %}}
 ```R